c4dm/c4dmpoole/input/fellowships.md

-title: Postdoctoral Research Opportunities and Fellowships
+title: Vacancies and Fellowships
 ---------

-<p>At the Centre for Digital Music we are always open to enquiries from people who wish to work with us, either as postdoctoral Research Assistants on funded projects, or as Research Fellows funded by a fellowship scheme.</p>
+<p>At the Centre for Digital Music we are always open to enquiries from people who wish to work with us, including prospective Academic Staff, Postdoctoral Research Assistants on funded projects, or Research Fellows funded by a fellowship scheme.</p>

 <br>

-Postdoctoral Research Assistant opportunities
+Vacancies
 -------

-We sometimes have openings Postdoctoral Research Assistants funded by research projects.
+We sometimes have openings for Academic staff and Postdoctoral Research Assistants.
 These jobs will be advertised on the university's Human Resources (HR) website, see:

 * [Academic and Research Jobs](https://webapps2.is.qmul.ac.uk/jobs/jobs.action?classID=1)<br>(look out for "School of Electronic Engineering and Computer Science")
 They will also be advertised on [http://www.jobs.ac.uk/](jobs.ac.uk), which also provides an email update service.